Madelene/cs50-final-project/README.md

 #### Future features

-- Sign Up
-- Log In
-- Pagination
+- Pagination from OMDB API as well as in watched list, itself